DDOLIB-CETIC-UCL/DDOLib/README.md

 # DDOLib

-DDOLib is a java solver for solving dynamic programming (DP) problems developped by the [CETIC](https://www.cetic.be/) (team of [Renaud De Landtsheer](https://www.cetic.be/Renaud-DE-LANDTSHEER)) and the [UCLouvain](https://uclouvain.be/en/index.html) (team of [Pierre Schaus](https://pschaus.github.io/)).
+DDOLib is a open-source (MIT) java solver for solving dynamic programming (DP) problems developped by the [CETIC](https://www.cetic.be/) (team of [Renaud De Landtsheer](https://www.cetic.be/Renaud-DE-LANDTSHEER)) and the [UCLouvain](https://uclouvain.be/en/index.html) (team of [Pierre Schaus](https://pschaus.github.io/)).
 It includes a modeling API for users to define their DP problem and solve them efficiently.